-This tutorial shows how to backup your data from a local computer to Blu-ray disc by using a backup software such as Backup2 DVD.
-Once installed, Backup2 DVD lets you define a backup job and either run the backup to Blu-ray manually or set it on automatic execution (to run automaticallly the Blu-ray disc should be loaded in the tray).
-The first step in backing your data to Blu-ray is to download and install Backup2 DVD.
+This tutorial shows how to backup your data from a local computer to Blu-ray disc by using a backup software such as Backup4all.
+Once installed, Backup4all lets you define a backup job and either run the backup to Blu-ray manually or set it on automatic execution (to run automatically the Blu-ray disc should be loaded in the tray).
+The first step in backing your data to Blu-ray is to download and install Backup4all.

 Blu-ray Disc (also known as Blu-ray or BD-R/RE) is the most advanced optical disc storage medium used today.
 The Blu-ray Disc has the same physical dimensions as standard DVDs and CDs, but it has considerably much more storage space, as a single layer Blu-ray Disc can store up to 25 GB of data (50 GB of data for dual layer Blu-ray Discs).
 Since Blu-ray burning devices and storage discs will gradually get cheaper, backing-up to Bly-ray discs will increase in popularity to the point where it will surpass other backup methods, such as online back-up, because it is a convenient method and in the same time it can offer offsite protection (after you backup to Blu-ray discs, you can store those on a remote location).

 A Blu-ray disc can have up to 16 layers, each of them being able to store 25 GB of data.
 If right now the most common Blu-ray discs only have one or two layers (meaning 25 or 50 GB), important players have announced that Blu-ray discs with capacities of 400 GB might be available to the public as soon as 2010.
 As capacity rises and prices will go down, the backup to Blu-ray method will become one of the most popular backup solutions.